Assault by Strangulation Lawyer Greensboro, NC

 The sentence for assault by strangulation varies based on a number of factors, but the one factor North Carolina focuses on the most is your prior record level.
 The North Carolina Sentencing Chart above shows six separate columns.
 The first one on the left is for first offenders and the last one on the right is for a Level 6 Offender, meaning they have 18+ prior conviction points in North Carolina.

-The conviction point system is fairly complicated in North Carolina but for right now for an assault by strangulation case, you can get probation, you can go to jail, and you can be assigned to complete some sort of domestic violence intervention program, if the charge is domestic in nature.
+The conviction point system is fairly complicated in North Carolina but for right now for an assault by strangulation case, you can get probation, face penalties, go to jail, and you can be assigned to complete some sort of domestic violence intervention program, if the charge is domestic in nature.

 Can I be sent to Jail for Assault By Strangulation in North Carolina?